-Of the applications received in 2024/25 to date:
+Of the applications received in 2024/25:

-- 15,695 or 60% of applications have been estimated to be for Pregnancy and Baby, based on the presence of baby details in the application form [Table 2]. - 5,740 or 22% of applications have been estimated to be for Early Learning Payment, based on the details of children included in the application form.
-Many eligible clients may be eligible for Auto-Award of Early Learning Payment if they are in receipt of Scottish Child Payment.
-[Table 2]. - 2,610 or 10% of applications have been estimated to be for School Age Payment, based on the details of children included in the application form.
+- 30,260 or 63% of applications have been estimated to be for Pregnancy and Baby, based on the presence of baby details in the application form. - 10,220 or 21% of applications have been estimated to be for Early Learning Payment, based on the details of children included in the application form.
+Many eligible clients may be eligible for Auto-Award of Early Learning Payment if they are in receipt of Scottish Child Payment.. - 4,760 or 10% of applications have been estimated to be for School Age Payment, based on the details of children included in the application form.
 Many eligible clients may be eligible for Auto-Award of School Age Payment if they are in receipt of Scottish Child Payment.
-The 2024/25 application window for School Age Payment applications opened on 1 June 2024 [Table 2].
+The 2024/25 application window for School Age Payment applications opened on 1 June 2024. - 40,185 or 84% of applications have been estimated to be for Best Start Foods, based on the details of children included in the application form. - 4,155 or 9% of applications have been classified as unknown, due to not containing details of eligible children.